-recognition criteria laid out in this paper.
-The key purpose of the recognition criteria is to identify ECAIs that produce external credit assessments of sufficiently high quality, consistency and robustness to be used by institutions for regulatory capital purposes under the Standardised Approach and the Securitisation Ratings Based Approaches.

-- 5. To ensure the transparency of the recognition process, supervisors will disclose an explanation of their recognition process and a list of eligible ECAIs.
-These disclosures will be part of the CEBS supervisory disclosure framework that is currently under public consultation. - 6.
-To calculate the risk weight of exposures under the Standardised Approach and the Securitisation Ratings Based Approach, competent authorities have to determine with which credit quality steps the external credit assessments are to be associated.
+- Supervisors will assess the information provided in the application pack in accordance with the common understanding of the CRD recognition criteria laid out in this paper.
+The purpose of the recognition criteria is to identify ECAIs that produce external credit assessments of sufficiently high quality, consistency and robustness to be used by institutions for regulatory capital purposes under the Standardised Approach and the Securitisation Ratings Based Approaches. - 5.
+To ensure the transparency of the recognition process, supervisors are required to disclose an explanation of their recognition process and a list of eligible ECAIs.
+These disclosures will be part of the CEBS supervisory disclosure framework, which has been designed to allow for a meaningful comparison6 of the disclosed information. - 6.
+To calculate the risk weight of exposures under the Standardised Approach and the Securitisation Ratings Based Approach, competent authorities have to determine which credit quality steps the external credit assessments are to be associated with.
 Those determinations shall be objective and consistent, and based on both qualitative and quantitative factors. - 7.
+In general terms, and consistent with the CRD (which requires the use of a benchmark), the approach to mapping set out in the guidance provided by the Basel Committee (Basel II framework, June 2004, Annex 2) is considered to represent the appropriate basis for mapping under these guidelines.
+It incorporates the use of three-year cumulative default rates together with qualitative analysis and appropriate flexibility of supervisory response. - 8.
+The CRD requires supervisors to carry out a separate mapping of securitisation positions, using both quantitative and qualitative factors.
+Supervisors will consider quantitative factors such as default and loss rates, and qualitative factors such as the methodologies adopted by ECAIs, the range of transactions assessed, and whether market participants view ECAIs' ratings of securitisation products as being equivalent. - 9.
+The guidelines adopt a tailored approach to the spirit and use of the credit assessments of Collective Investment Undertakings (CIUs) in the Standardised and Securitisation Ratings Based Approaches, in order to capture the variety of funds in the market.
+The guidelines state that, to be eligible, a CIU credit assessment must depend primarily on the credit quality of the underlying assets CIU credit assessments will not be subject to a separate mapping approach, but will be mapped using the approach referred to in paragraph 7 above. - 10.
+This paper has four parts and an annex: - Part 1 describes the process for applying for ECAI recognition and outlines how applications will be handled by competent authorities.

+6 See Article 144 of the CRD

-In general terms and consistently with the CRD which requires the use of a benchmark, the approach to mapping set out in the guidance provided by the Basel Committee (Basel Accord, June 2004, Annex 2) is considered to represent the appropriate basis incorporating the use of three-year cumulative default rates together with qualitative analysis and appropriate flexibility of supervisory response. - 8.
-CEBS is continuing to work on mapping in the context of securitisation positions and Collective Investment Undertakings (CIUs).
-The views of the respondents are solicited on this issue. - 9.
-This paper has four parts and an annex: - Part 1 describes the process for applying for ECAI recognition and outlines how applications will be handled by competent authorities. - Part 2 sets out CEBS' common understanding on interpretation and application of the CRD criteria for assessing whether an ECAI is eligible for the purposes of the CRD. - Part 3 proposes guidance to competent authorities for mapping the credit assessments of eligible ECAIs to the credit quality steps in the CRD.
-This section addresses specific issues relating to the mapping of particular portfolios, such as short-term credit assessments and the credit assessments of securitisation positions and CIUs. - Part 4 provides clarification on the use of Export Credit Agencies' assessments for regulatory capital purposes in accordance with the provisions of the CRD. - Annex I lists the information requirements that form the "common basis application pack" to be used by supervisors.
+- Part 2 sets out CEBS' common understanding on interpretation and application of the CRD criteria for assessing whether an ECAI is eligible for the purposes of the CRD. - Part 3 proposes guidance to competent authorities for mapping the credit assessments of eligible ECAIs to the credit quality steps in the CRD.
+This section addresses specific issues relating to the mapping of particular portfolios, such as short-term credit assessments and the credit assessments of securitisation positions and CIUs. - Part 4 provides clarification on the use of Export Credit Agencies' assessments for regulatory capital purposes in accordance with the provisions of the CRD. - Annex I lists the information requirements that form the 'common basis application pack' to be used by supervisors.